mdvico/WaveformViewer/README.md

 - [x] Add argument to ask for an PNG output file.
 - [x] Add argument to ask for an SVG output file.
 - [x] Add argument to avoid showing the output, just to create the output file.
+- [x] Add argument to control the axis ticks to log.